I wanted to challenge the perceptions of the Golden Gate Bridge.

 In solid red-orange and spanning 1.7 miles long, the Golden Gate Bridge is an icon of San Francisco.
-Though it's visibly massive, everyone chases after the same handful of popular perspectives that garner significant social media engagement.
-Although beautiful, I find them repetitive and boring after a while.
+Though it is visibly massive, everyone chases after the same handful of popular perspectives that garner significant social media engagement which can become repetitive, and even boring.
 They're all taken at the same spot, edited in similar ways, and all showing the grandeur of the bridge.
-Due to the sheer quantity of photos of the Golden Gate Bridge every day, it almost feels like the bridge is shot to death and there isn't much left to see of the bridge.
+Due to the sheer quantity of photos of the Golden Gate Bridge every day, it almost feels like the bridge is photographed to death and there isn't much left to see of the bridge.

-I've always loved mathematics growing up.
-But ever since graduating university, I haven't really had a chance to practice it.
-To me, not only is the Golden Gate Bridge an architectural beauty, I find it to be very mathematically beautiful as well.
-There are many beautiful lines that reminded me of math plots and cascading shapes that reminded me of geometry problems.
+To me, much of the beauty of the Golden Gate Bridge comes from the fact that the design and visual details are very mathematically beautiful and perfect.
+I've always loved mathematics and that really stood out to me.
+There are lines that reminded me of math plots, cascading shapes that reminded me of geometry problems, and proportions that follow the Golden Ratio.
 Additionally, because of the location and size, there's minimal visual clutter, making it even more so seem like a perfect mathematical diagram or equation.

 This is an ongoing project and I'm in the process of putting together a photo book for this series and if you're interested, feel free to subscribe to get updates!